KxSystems/docs-v1/README.md

 This is Version 1 of the documentation site at [code.kx.com](https://code.kx.com).

-It has now been frozen, but can be found online at [code.kx.com/q](https://code.kx.com/q/).
+It has now been taken offline.

-The current version of the site is in the `master` branch.
+The current version of the site is in the `master` branch of the `docs` repository.

 Version 1.0